The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

-      come into play.</p><p>A comprehensive trademark search can help minimise objections to your application or possible oppositions by third parties which may not be revealed from an <strong>exact </strong>search.</p><p>If you would like more comprehensive searches, contact us and we will put you in touch with our lawyers at brandU Legal.</p>
+      come into play.</p><p>A comprehensive trademark search can help minimise objections to your application or possible oppositions by third parties which may not be revealed from an <strong>exact </strong>search.</p><p>If you would like more comprehensive searches, get in touch with us.</p>
     button:
       title_button: Enquire about our comprehensive searches
       url: /contact